yorikvanhavre/FreeCAD-manual/working_with_freecad/creating_fem_analyses.md

 * Load the [house model](https://github.com/yorikvanhavre/FreeCAD-manual/blob/master/files/house.FCStd) we modeled earlier
 * Delete or hide the page object, the section planes and the dimensions, so we stay only with our model
 * Hide the window, the door and the ground slab
 * Also hide the metal beams from the roof.
 Since they are very different objects from the rest of the house, we will simplify our calculation by not including it.
+Instead, we will consider that the roof slab is directly placed on top of the wall.
-* Now let's join the roof slab with the walls.
-Edit the **Rectangle** object that we used as a base of the roof slab, and change it's **Placement->Position->X** value from 3.18m to 3.00m
+* Now move the roof slab dowwn so it rests on top of the wall: Edit the **Rectangle** object that we used as a base of the roof slab, and change it's **Placement->Position->X** value from 3.18m to 3.00m
 * Our model is now clean:

 ![the clean model](http://www.freecadweb.org/wiki/images/6/65/Exercise_fem_02.jpg)